kinesis19/Cyber_Hunter/README.md

 - Eliminate the incoming viruses to stay alive.
 - Earn experience and money for eliminating viruses.
 - When you level up, you can upgrade your weapons and stats.
-- Level up to become stronger and survive in the virtual world! -->
+- Level up to become stronger and survive in the virtual world!

+#### Goals
+- Play strategically using different combinations of skills and weapons.
+- Survive as long as possible to get a high score! -->